CodePushGo/website/src/content/blog/en/pipeda-compliance-for-mobile-apps-in-canada.md

 -   **Legal Safeguards**: Staying within PIPEDA regulations reduces the risk of privacy-related legal issues and fines.
 -   **Market Edge**: A focus on privacy helps boost a company's reputation in a marketplace where data protection matters.

 These benefits are evident in user feedback.
-Capgo's contributions highlight the value of compliance:
+CodePushGo's contributions highlight the value of compliance:

-> "The community needed this and @Capgo is doing something really important!" [\[1\]](https://capgo.app/)
+> "The community needed this and @CodePushGo is doing something really important!" [\[1\]](https://capgo.app/)

-> "@Capgo is a must have tools for developers, who want to be more productive.
+> "@CodePushGo is a must have tools for developers, who want to be more productive.
 Avoiding review for bugfix is golden." \[2\]

 Meeting PIPEDA standards not only builds trust but also ensures long-term success in a market where privacy is a priority.